top of page

 OUTREACH DIRECTOR

 Leah earned her MA in History in 2024 from Boston College, where she researched early modern women's history.
-Her interests include witch crises, mistranslated texts, the history of feminism, and race and gender intersectionality.
-She's presented work on popularly-accepted English translations of Latin texts, and is currently researching feminist and anti-feminist rhetoric in Boston during the Women's Suffrage Movement.
-In 2021, Leah received her BA in History from Southern Connecticut State University, where she also studied anthropology, Spanish, and Latin.
-Leah is a certified makeup artist and a self-proclaimed Jeopardy champion; in her free time, she loves crafting and researching new topics.
+Leah's interests include witch crises, mistranslated texts, the history of pro-feminism, and race and gender intersectionality.
+She's presented work on popularly-accepted English translations of Latin texts and on the social causes of witchcraft outbreaks.
+In 2021, Leah received her BA in History from Southern Connecticut State University where she also studied Spanish, Latin, and anthropology.
+Leah is a certified makeup artist and a self-proclaimed Jeopardy champion.
+In her free time, she loves crafting, travelling, and following research rabbit holes.
 Leah has a passion for cultural heritage preservation and sharing untold stories on her tours!

 Leah Sause.jpeg